MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 ##### Applications that are exposed via Azure Load Balancer

-If an application exposes its endpoints via an Azure load balancer, the compute instances that are part of the load balancer’s back-end pool must remain in the same virtual network (Azure load balancers only support back-end instances in their own virtual network).
-The resulting migration guidance is shown in the following diagram.
+If an application exposes its endpoints via an Azure load balancer, the compute instances that are part of the load balancer’s back-end pool must remain in the same virtual network.
+Azure load balancers only support back-end instances in their own virtual network.
+The following diagram shows the migration guidance.

 :::image type="content" source="./media/ipv4-exhaustion-load-balancer-l4.png" alt-text="Migration approach from traditional landing zone for applications exposed via Azure Load Balancer." border="false" lightbox="./media/ipv4-exhaustion-load-balancer-l4.png":::

 *Figure 4.
 Migration approach from traditional landing zone for applications exposed via Azure Load Balancer.*

 ### Outbound dependencies

-Although an application’s back-end components don't need to be reachable (receive inbound connections) from the corporate network, it's common for them to have outbound dependencies: back-end components may need to connect to endpoints outside of their landing zones.
-Typical examples include DNS resolution, access to application endpoints exposed by other landing zones, access to logging or backup facilities, etc.
+An application’s back-end components don't need to be reachable (receive inbound connections) from the corporate network, but the components often have outbound dependencies.
+Back-end components might need to connect to endpoints that are outside of their landing zones.
+For example, DNS resolution, access to application endpoints that are exposed by other landing zones, or access to logging or backup facilities.

-Connections initiated by services in non-routable spoke virtual networks must be Source-NAT’ted behind a routable IP address.
-This requires deploying a NAT-capable NVA(s) in the routable spoke virtual network.
-Each landing zone must run its own dedicated NAT NVA(s).
-Two options exist for implementing SNAT in a landing zone: Azure Firewall or third-party NVAs.
-In both cases, all subnets in the non-routable spoke must be associated to a custom route table, to forward traffic to destinations outside of the landing zone to the SNAT device, as shown in the following diagram.
-Azure NAT Gateway doesn't support SNAT for destination with private IP address space(RFC 1918), hence it can't be used for this purpose.
+For connections that are initiated by services in non-routable spoke virtual networks, you must source NAT the connections behind a routable IP address.
+Deploy a NAT-capable NVA in the routable spoke virtual network.
+Each landing zone must run its own dedicated NAT NVA.
+There are two options for implementing SNAT in a landing zone: Azure Firewall or third-party NVAs.
+In both cases, all subnets in the non-routable spoke must be associated with a custom route table.
+The route table forwards traffic to destinations outside of the landing zone to the SNAT device.
+Azure NAT Gateway doesn't support SNAT for destinations with private IP address space, such as RFC 1918.

 :::image type="content" source="./media/ipv4-exhaustion-snat-nva.png" alt-text="To enable resources in the non-routable spoke to access routable IP addresses outside their landing zone, Source-NAT NVA(s) must be deployed in each landing zone’s routable spoke.
 All subnets in the non-routable spoke must be associated with a custom route table to send traffic to destinations outside the landing zone to the SNAT NVA(s)." border="false" lightbox="./media/ipv4-exhaustion-snat-nva.png":::

 *Figure 5.
 To enable resources in the non-routable spoke to access routable IP addresses outside their landing zone, Source-NAT NVA(s) must be deployed in each landing zone’s routable spoke.
 All subnets in the non-routable spoke must be associated with a custom route table to send traffic to destinations outside the landing zone to the SNAT NVA(s).*

-##### SNAT Option 1: Azure Firewall
+#### SNAT Option 1: Azure Firewall

-The following diagram shows the typical landing zone layout when using Azure Firewall for Source-NAT in a traditional Hub-Spoke network topology.
+The following diagram shows the landing zone layout when you use Azure Firewall for source NAT in a traditional hub-spoke network topology.

 :::image type="content" source="./media/ipv4-exhaustion-snat-azfw.png" alt-text="To enable resources in the non-routable spoke to access routable IP addresses outside their landing zone, Azure Firewall must be deployed with ‘Perform Source NAT’ as ‘Always’ in each landing zone’s routable spoke.
 All subnets in the non-routable spoke must be associated with a custom route table to send traffic to destinations outside the landing zone to Azure Firewall." border="false" lightbox="./media/ipv4-exhaustion-snat-azfw.png":::

 *Figure 6.
 To enable resources in the non-routable spoke to access routable IP addresses outside their landing zone, Azure Firewall must be deployed with ‘Perform Source NAT’ as ‘Always’ in each landing zone’s routable spoke.
 All subnets in the non-routable spoke must be associated with a custom route table to send traffic to destinations outside the landing zone to Azure Firewall.*

-The following diagram shows the typical landing zone layout when using Azure Firewall for Source-NAT in a Virtual WAN based hub-and-spoke network.
+The following diagram shows the landing zone layout when you use Azure Firewall for source NAT in a Virtual WAN-based hub-and-spoke network.

 :::image type="content" source="./media/ipv4-exhaustion-snat-azfw-vwan.png" alt-text="To enable resources in the non-routable spoke to access routable IP addresses outside their landing zone, Azure Firewall must be deployed with ‘Perform Source NAT’ as ‘Always’ in each landing zone’s routable spoke (VWAN Connected).
 All subnets in the non-routable spoke (No Connection with VWAN) must be associated with a custom route table to send traffic to destinations outside the landing zone to Azure Firewall." border="false" lightbox="./media/ipv4-exhaustion-snat-azfw-vwan.png":::